 January 5-6, 2025

 "The voice of the Lord is over the waters..." ~Psalm 28 A cold wind blew through the outdoor pavilion on the night of January 5.
 The faithful wrapped scarves, turned up hoods, buttoned sweaters and jackets-- yet they stood fast throughout the ceremony of blessing water, blessing salt, then intermingling the two.
-Meanwhile, the voices of schola and choir lent an inward warmth to the winter night.
+Meanwhile, the voices of schola and choir warmed us, as if from within.

 On the following day, the Feast of the Epiphany was celebrated with two Low Masses and one High, after which gold, frankincense, and myrrh were blessed in commemoration of the gifts of the Magi.
 Throughout the succeeding Octave of the Epiphany our priests visited and blessed as many homes as they could reach within that limited period.
 Families also had the option of performing their own ceremonies using blessed chalk, provided by the parish.